O2br/RIntegrationPack/scripts/README.md

 * [Documentation][knn_doc]
 * [Back to the top][lnk_top]

-### Neural Network
+### Neural Networks
-Neural Network is an advanced machine learning classification technique wherein a model is constructed that aims to simulate the thought process performed by the human brain.
-A model consists of “neurons” that are interconnected by an activation function.
-Every record is then passed through the network from the appropriate input neuron to the proper output neuron through a series of weights and transformations defined by the activation function.
+Neural Networks are an advanced machine learning technique inspired by the innerworkings of the human brain.
+A neural network consists of “neurons”, weights, and an activation function.
+Data is passed from each layer of the network to the output layer through a series of weights and transformations defined by the activation function.

 ![nn_img]
 ##### Metric Expression - Class returns the predicted class as a string